react-static/react-static/docs/config.md

 - `children: ReactComponent` - **Required** - The main content of your site, including layout, routes, etc.
 - `routeInfo: Object` - All of the current route's information, including any `routeData`.
 - `siteData: Object` - Any data optionally resolved via the `getSiteData` function in this config file.
-- `renderMeta: Object` - Any data optionally provided via the `renderToHtml` function in this config file.
+- `renderMeta: Object` - Any data optionally set via hooks or transformers during the render process.

 ```javascript
 // static.config.js